prymitive/karma/docs/CONFIGURATION.md

   (see below), then the username & password information will be stripped from the URI and `Authorization` header using Basic Auth will be set for all in browser requests.
-  To set a different URI for all browser requests (can be any valid URI) see `external_uri` option below.
-- `external_uri` - base URI of this Alertmanager server used for all browser requests, which currently means requests sent to alertmanager when creating, editing or deleting silences from karma web UI (unless proxy mode is set, see above).
+- `external_uri` - this option allows to override base URI of this Alertmanager used for browser links and also silence requests (but only when proxy mode is not enabled).
-  This option cannot be used when `proxy` is enabled.
 - `timeout` - timeout for requests send to this Alertmanager server, a string in [time.Duration](https://golang.org/pkg/time/#ParseDuration) format.
 - `proxy` - if enabled requests from user browsers to this Alertmanager will be